-I find there's usually quite a bit of excitement when companies begin to create their own content.
+There's usually quite a bit of excitement when companies decide to create their own content.
 In larger companies, employees tend to get closer as content collaboration neccesitates cross-functional teams; in smaller companies, management seems to re-discover their potential and start thinking bigger — simply by remembering they have a voice in their industry.
 Unfortunately, I've seen a number of great content strategies fall apart, all because companies didn't have one thing: a dedicated content manager.

 Content managers can fulfill many different roles, but in general, they're responsible for making sure content (i.e. blog posts, videos, news releases) is created, optimized, and delivered properly.
 Below, I'll break down the 5 key reasons why companies need a content manager.

 As the weeks and months go by, content optimization is usually the first thing to slip as companies become overwhelmed by the demands of business development and R&D. Content managers act as a final proof check, ensuring content is grammatically correct, properly formatted, and SEO optimized — critical final steps in the content creation process.